MicroStrategy ONE

 • Widget, which displays the results of a dataset report in Flash in MicroStrategy Web, allowing users to visualize data in different ways than traditional reports displayed as Grid/Graphs do.

-For a more in-depth presentation of RS dashboards and these controls, as well as examples and instructions to create them, see Designing dynamic enterprise RS dashboards.
+For a more in-depth presentation of interactive documents and these controls, as well as examples and instructions to create them, see Designing dynamic, interactive documents.

 Each of these different kinds of controls is referred to as a control type.